webis-de/small-text/docs/data_structures.rst

 Data Structures
 ===============

-In order to make the integrated libraries and all extensions accessible in the same way, classifiers (and more specialized query strategies as well) rely on dataset abstractions based on the interface :py:class:`~small_text.data.datasets.Dataset`.
+In order to make the integrated libraries and all extensions accessible in the same way, classifiers and query strategies rely on dataset abstractions based on the :py:class:`~small_text.data.datasets.Dataset` interface.

 Basic Data Structures
 =====================